tstand product prototypes industrial design

 Appearance Models

-These prototypes look the part but don’t actually function.
+These product prototypes look the part but don’t actually function.
 They are great for refining the look and feel of a product.
 Looking at a design on a computer model is never quite the same as seeing it in person, which is why these are so valuable.
 The appearance models shown above are of the same product shown as sketch models, and was made using CNC milling.

 When to make them